Redistricting

 These factsheets have been translated into five additional languages: Korean, Simplified Chinese, Spanish, Traditional Chinese, and Vietnamese.

-Step-by-Step Guide on Geocoding and Reallocation
+Step-by-Step Guide on Geocoding and Reallocation49

 A resource from Common Cause and the Prison Policy Initiative that details how to reallocate people in prison and adjust state redistricting data to create equitable solutions to prison gerrymandering.
-For more information, read this blog on ending prison gerrymandering.
+For more information, read this blog on ending prison gerrymandering50.

 Six tips from the Brennan Center for Justice to keep in mind as public officials and private citizens get ready to give their thoughts to the redistricting authorities in their states.